hashbangcode/drupal-storybook-talk/src/slides.md

 ## SDC - Props vs Slots

 - `props` - Properties or simple elements that the component has.
 Title, classes, menu depth, display options, etc.
 - `slots` - Objects or more complex elements that the component can render.
-Body copy, images etc.
+Body copy, images, nested SDCs etc.

 ---